 Invoice Factoring with Blockchain: Pros and Cons & Case Study

 “Money, it’s a gas.”
 This quote from Pink Floyd is especially true today when most transactions are run digitally.
 With the developed banking system in place, funds should be readily available and flow freely to promote business activity and growth.
 But it’s not always the case for small and medium-sized businesses.

 As today’s extended supply chains still bear the brunt of Covid, the risk of accumulating debt along the way is higher than ever.
 An end client may have up to 120 days to pay an invoice, but a business working with suppliers and subcontractors rarely has that luxury.
 For a steady cash flow, external financing is needed — to release funds and offset the rising cost of raw materials, energy, and labor.

 Unlike larger businesses, SMEs often can’t get access to venture capital, yet they need it just as much to operate.
-Invoice factoring (also called invoice financing) steps in to remedy the situation.
+Invoice factoring with blockchain (also called invoice financing) steps in to remedy the situation.

 Invoice factoring involves selling a company’s outstanding invoices to a third party — usually a micro-financing institution (MFI).
 The financier typically compensates 80% to 90% right away, then transfers the remainder minus their fee after the invoice has been paid in full.